A Pitbull Golden Retriever mix combines the American Pitbull Terrier dog breed with the Golden Retriever dog breed.

 If they take after the Pitbull, their short, manageable fur is easy to maintain.
 But if they inherit the Goldie’s longer coat, there will be plenty of shedding to deal with.
 They will require brushing at least three times a week to prevent tangles and eliminate loose fur.

 Part of your grooming should also include regular dental practices.
 As well as cleaning the ears and trimming of the nails.

 Do Pitbull Golden Retriever Mixes Make Good Family Dogs?

 The Pitbull Golden Retriever mix is a sweet-natured, friendly dog who gets along with everybody and is patient and tolerant of children.

-However, it is vital that this mixed breed is with an active family who can give them lots of attention and meet their high exercise requirements; otherwise, they are likely to encounter problems.
+But, it is vital that this mixed breed is with an active family who can give them lots of attention and meet their high exercise requirements.
+Otherwise, they are likely to encounter problems.

 Rescuing a Pitbull Golden Retriever Mix

 All too often, Pitbulls and Pitbull mixes end up in shelters through no fault of their own.
 It is usually due to the inexperience and ignorance of owners.

 By taking on a rescue dog, you are giving them a second chance of happiness.
 Also, you can have a trial period before making the final commitment to adopt.

 It is also cheaper, and your pup is likely to be already house trained!